Panoramic view of the port of Valparaíso in Chile

 The analysis of the Sustainable Development Goals (SDG) presented here is the outcome of the discussions held within the framework of the Forum of the Countries of Latin America and Caribbean on Sustainable Development, convened under the auspices of the Economic Commission for Latin America and the Caribbean (ECLAC).

-Recommendations from Latin America and the Caribbean to achieve SDG 9 and its targets
+ECLAC recommendations to achieve SDG 9 and its targets